Monk Basic Guide

 The Form System

-- In Opo-Opo form, Leaping Opo, Dragon Kick, and Shadow of the Destroyer gain additional effects.
+• In Opo-Opo form, Leaping Opo, Dragon Kick, and Shadow of the Destroyer are enhanced.
 Using an Opo-opo GCD grants you Raptor form.

-- In Raptor form, Rising Raptor, Twin Snakes, and Four-point Fury gain additional effects.
+• In Raptor form, Rising Raptor, Twin Snakes, and Four-point Fury are enhanced and usable.
 Using a Raptor GCD grants you Coeurl form.

-- In Coeurl form, Pouncing Coeurl, Demolish, and Rockbreaker gain additional effects.
+• In Coeurl form, Pouncing Coeurl, Demolish, and Rockbreaker are enhanced and usable.
 Using a Coeurl GCD grants you Opo-opo form.

 Core GCDs